Would you like to propose an exhibit at the Chris White Gallery?

 We encourage music at receptions.
 Our budget is limited, but we like to have music!

 We encourage the sale of artwork on display.
 We are a non-profit organization.
 One source of revenue is the sale of artwork.
-Artists get a 70% commission on works sold.
+The gallery takes a 30% commission on works sold.

 Artists exhibit their work at their own risk.
-We are not able to insure work on display, so artists need to carry their own insurance in case of theft, damage, etc….
+At the moment, we are not able to insure work on display, so artists need to carry their own insurance in case of theft, damage, etc….